RainingSea/cese/project/website/TravalTipper/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Travel_Tipper' will be developed using HTML for the front end and Python for the back end.
-User interactions will be handled through HTML forms for registration, login, and travel details input.
-The application will utilize Python to process user input, generate personalized travel tips, and manage user sessions.
-Data will flow from the front end to the back end, where it will be processed and stored in local text files for retrieval and display.",
+"Implementation approach": "The 'Travel_Tipper' web application will be developed using HTML for the frontend and Python for the backend.
+The application will utilize the Flask framework to handle web requests and serve HTML pages.
+The application will be structured to facilitate user registration, login, and personalized travel tips generation based on user input.",

-"UI design": "The main user interface will consist of the following components: a Registration Page for user account creation, a Login Page for user authentication, a Travel Details Input Form for users to enter their travel information, a Recommendations Display area for showing personalized travel tips, a Search Functionality section for users to find specific tips, and a Favorites Management section for users to save and access their favorite tips.
-Each component will be linked through navigation, allowing users to move seamlessly between them.",
+"UI design":"The UI will consist of three main pages: Registration Page, Login Page, and Main Interface.
+The Registration Page will include fields for username and password with a submit button.
+The Login Page will have similar fields for user authentication.
+The Main Interface will allow users to input travel details (destination, trip duration, interests) and display generated recommendations in a user-friendly format, including sections for local customs, safety tips, transportation options, cultural etiquette, and popular attractions.",

-"Data Storage": "Data will be stored in local text files, with separate files designated for different types of data.
-User account information will be stored in 'users.txt', travel tips will be stored in 'tips.txt', and user favorites will be stored in 'favorites.txt'.
-This approach provides a simple and efficient method for data management without the complexity of a SQL database.",
+"Data Storage":"Data will be stored in local text files.
+User information will be stored in 'users.txt', travel tips in 'tips.txt', and favorite tips in 'favorites.txt'.
+Each file will have a simple structure: 'users.txt' will contain lines of 'username,password', 'tips.txt' will store tips in the format 'destination:tip', and 'favorites.txt' will contain 'username:tip' for saved tips.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/travel_details.html", "templates/recommendations.html", "users.txt", "tips.txt", "favorites.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/main.html", "users.txt", "tips.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -TipManager tip_manager
+        -TipGenerator tip_generator
         +main() str
     }
     class UserManager {
         -users: dict
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
+        +load_users() void
-        +logout() void
+        +save_users() void
     }
-    class TipManager {
+    class TipGenerator {
-        -tips: list
+        -tips: dict
-        +generate_tips(destination: str, interests: list) list
+        +generate_tips(destination: str, interests: list) str
-        +search_tips(query: str) list
-        +save_favorite(tip: str) void
+        +load_tips() void
     }
 ",
 [/CONTENT]